jcheng02/uep239-final-project/README.md

 ---

 # Instructions to Run Notebook
+## Run Locally
+1. Download all files within the repository.
+1. In Terminal, navigate to the folder location.
-To run this notebook, first create the `suitability` environment from the `environment.yml` in the directory.
+1. Create the `suitability` environment from the `environment.yml` file.
+    > `mamba env create -f environment.yml`
+1. Activate the environment
+    > `conda activate suitability`
+1. Open Jupyter Lab
+    > `jupyter lab`
+1. Open the `.ipynb` file and go through cell by cell.

+## Run in Binder
+1.

 ---
 ---